software-students-spring2025/0-git-practice-v2-brianzou03/README.md

 ## Andrew Bao

 I think there is definetely a lot to know about the software engineering job hunt that is not taught to students in university and Lindsey Redd does a good job on giving the essential pointers.
 Experience and interpersonal skills are very important both in the interview process and work environment.
 I also do agree that interviews tend to be quite hard but often do no reflect what you will be doing at the job.

+## Bryant To

+I find the article interesting as it talks about Lindsey Redd's career path to becoming a software engineer which parallels alot with my own journey through college.
+She also tackles alot of misconceptions revolving around what it means to be a software engineer; its not just about coding, but also communication, management, adaptability, etc.